 A review of the performance and effectiveness of the Board and Committees and Directors is generally undertaken annually.
 Every third review is undertaken by an external provider, with the intervening reviews undertaken internally.
-An external review was conducted in 2019.
 Internal reviews were conducted in June/July 2020 and in June/July 2021.
+An external review was conducted in June/July 2022.

-The 2021 internal review involved a questionnaire completed by all Directors and an interview between the Chairman and each Director.
-The outcomes of the review were compiled by the Deputy Company Secretary and the Chairman and then provided to, and discussed by, the Nominations Committee in August 2021.
+The 2022 external review involved a questionnaire completed by all Directors and an interview between the reviewers and each Director.
+The outcomes of the review were compiled by the external reviewers and then provided to the Chairman, and then provided to and discussed by, the Nominations Committee in August 2022.
 The review found that the Board and Committees are functioning effectively and no significant issues were identified.
 Minor changes are being implemented where considered necessary by the Board.